2017 Festival Bloomsday Montréal – June 10 to June 16

-Irish Slam Night, a night of storytelling, poetry, and readings with special guest hosts and artists.
-We will also have an open mic portion to bring out your inner Irish poet!
+A night of storytelling and poetry.
+Readings with special guest hosts and artists as well as an open mic portion to bring out your inner Irish poet!
 Kafein café-bar, 1429 Bishop Street.
-9 pm to 12:30 am.
+9 pm to 12 am.
 Free!

 Wednesday June 14

-Irish Community Pub Quiz, hosted by the Montreal Shamrocks, with a special prize for pub quiz team winners.
+Hosted by the Montreal Shamrocks.
+Special prize for pub quiz team winners!
 Hurley’s Irish Pub, 1225 Crescent Street.
 8 pm to 12 am, $10.

 Thursday June 15

-Concert Night, with music by The Bluegrazzers (Celtic/folk/bluegrass).
+Music by The Bluegrazzers (Celtic/folk/bluegrass).
 Hurley’s Irish Pub, 1225 Crescent Street.
-Doors open at 8 pm, show starts at 8:30 pm, free!
+Doors open at 8 pm, show starts at 8:30 pm.
+Free!

 Friday June 16

 Bloomsday Readings from Ulysses with the theme of “Voices.”
 If you are new to the festival, June 16 is Bloomsday and Montreal joins hundreds of cities around the world to mark this special anniversary of the day on which Ulysses is set.
 Do not miss these dramatic readings from Ulysses by local media personalities and actors.
 Insight and context comes along with Joycean experts, Maggie Benfield and Denis Sampson, who introduce each reading.
-Westmount library, 4574 Sherbrooke Street West.
+Westmount Public Library, 4574 Sherbrooke Street West.
 11 am to 3 pm.
 Bring your lunch.
 Free!Register Now

-Bloomsday Tea, with a repeat of Growing up Irish (see events of June 15).
-Westmount library, 4574 Sherbrooke Street West.
-3:30 pm to 5 pm, free!
+Bloomsday Tea, with a repeat performance of Growing Up Irish (see events of June 15).
+Westmount Public Library, 4574 Sherbrooke Street West.
+3:30 pm to 5 pm.
+Free!Register Now